RichieHakim/ROICaT/README.md

 # Installation
 **We want ROICaT to be installable on all systems.
-If you have any issues during the installation process, please make a [github issue](https://github.com/RichieHakim/ROICaT/issues) with the error**
+If you have any issues during the installation process, please make a [github issue](https://github.com/RichieHakim/ROICaT/issues) with the error.**

 ### 0. Requirements
 - [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)<br>